Why does the average reaction time of drivers matter more than you think?

 Vision degradation—whether from uncorrected refractive error, cataracts, or dry‑eye syndrome—directly lengthens the perception stage.
 Schedule comprehensive eye exams at least once a year, and replace glasses or contacts as soon as you notice a change.
 Anti‑glare, UV‑blocking lenses also reduce glare from headlights and sunlight, preserving contrast sensitivity and speeding up object detection.

-14. put to work the “hazard anticipation” mindset
+14. make use of the “hazard anticipation” mindset

 Experienced drivers develop an internal map of where hazards are most likely to emerge.
-Which means when you approach a new route, study a quick satellite view or a navigation preview to identify potential conflict points—sharp bends, blind corners, or frequent pedestrian crossings.
-In practice, this is not intuition alone; it’s the result of pattern recognition built over thousands of miles.
-By loading this mental “risk map” before you even start moving, you give your brain a head start on the detection stage Nothing fancy..
+This is not intuition alone; it’s the result of pattern recognition built over thousands of miles.
+On the flip side, when you approach a new route, study a quick satellite view or a navigation preview to identify potential conflict points—sharp bends, blind corners, or frequent pedestrian crossings.
+By loading this mental “risk map” before you even start moving, you give your brain a head start on the detection stage Surprisingly effective..

 Putting It All Together: A Real‑World Walkthrough